-The childproof locks are located on rear edge of each rear door and must be set separately for each
+The childproof locks are located on rear edge of each rear door and must be set separately for each door.
+Setting the lock for one door will not automatically set the lock for both doors.

 - Move lock control up to engage the childproof lock. - Move control down to disengage childproof locks.